 Good law schools that skip the LNAT.

 The LNAT is required by only a small consortium.
-Plenty of excellent law schools — all twelve below are Russell Group — select without it.
+Plenty of excellent law schools, all twelve below are Russell Group, select without it.
 Here’s the list, what they ask for instead, and what “no LNAT” means for how you apply.

-If the LNAT is the thing standing between you and a law degree, here’s the good news: most UK law schools don’t use it.
-The test is required by a single consortium — eight or nine universities for 2026 entry — plus SOAS, which treats it as optional.
+Jump to the listIf the LNAT is the thing standing between you and a law degree, here’s the good news: most UK law schools don’t use it.
+The test is required by a single consortium, eight or nine universities for 2026 entry, plus SOAS, which treats it as optional.
 Everywhere else selects on your UCAS application.

 That “everywhere else” includes some of the strongest law schools in the country.
 The twelve below are all Russell Group members, and none of them asks you to sit the LNAT.
 Nottingham is the clearest example: it left the LNAT consortium for 2023 entry and now decides on the UCAS form and predicted grades alone.